SmartMeshFoundation/Photon/docs/api_walkthrough.md

 ```
 {"channel_manager_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"}
 ```
 The token is now registered.
 However, since the token was just registered, there will be no other SmartRaiden nodes connected to the token network and hence no nodes to connect to.
 This means that the network for this specific token needs to be bootstrapped.
 If the address of some other SmartRaiden node that holds some of the tokens is known or it’s simply desired to transfer some tokens to another SmartRaiden node in a one-way-channel, it can be done by simply opening a channel with this node.
-The way to open a channel with another Raiden node is the same whether the partner already holds some tokens or not.
+The way to open a channel with another SmartRaiden node is the same whether the partner already holds some tokens or not.

 ### Opening a channel
 To open a channel with another SmartRaiden node four things are needed: the address of the token, the address of the partner node, the amount of tokens desired for deposit, and the settlement timeout period.
 With these things ready a channel can be opened: